Rodolfo (footballer, born 1982): Club

 Rodolfo joined Fluminense of Rio de Janeiro, a traditional rival state in football.
 While at Fluminense, he played against future teammate Kléber at Copa Sudamericana.

 Rodolfo joined Dynamo Kyiv in July 2004.

 Rodolfo joined Lokomotiv Moscow in January 2007.

 After Bilyaletdinov's departure to Everton, Rodolfo took his role and was appointed Lokomotiv's new captain.

 On 6 March 2015, Rodolfo joined FC Terek Grozny.

 On 27 May 2019, FC Akhmat Grozny announced the retirement of Rodolfo as a player and that he will join club's coaching staff.

 International

 Rodolfo is capped for Brazil in 2004 CONMEBOL Men Pre-Olympic Tournament.

-Style of Play
+Style of play

-Rodolfo's style of play resembles that of his hero, Brazilian captain Lucio.
+Rodolfo's style of play resembles that of his hero, Brazil captain Lucio.
 As with Lucio style, Rodolfo also contributes in attack by frequently making long runs into the opponent's half using his technique and speed to full effect.
 Rodolfo is not shy in front of the net and has scored many important goals for Lokomotiv.
 He also possesses a good long shot.